cyotek/Cyotek.FixExif/README.md

-memory - I could shut it down, write out the actions to an arguments file and then pass it to ExifTool to process, without then needing to wait for confirmation of each command being processed.
-Something I'll definitely look into if I need to update (or run) this tool again.
+memory - I could shut it down, write out the actions to an arguments file and then pass it to ExifTool to process, without then needing to wait for confirmation of each command being processed. ~~Something I'll definitely look into if I need to update (or run) this tool again.~~ Update: I did change the save loop to still use a parameter file, but a fixed one.
+This has resolved the stalling, with the side effect that you don't see progress while it works.
+A fair trade, for now.

 The original version of the code wrote the arguments into a temporary file, but for debugging purposes I changed that to be